WILDFLOWER HOME PAGE SEARCH BY PLANT NAME WHITE FLOWERS CONTACT US

 A. androsaemifolium flower petal lobes tend to reflex; petal lobes of A. cannabinum tend to be upright or horizontal.

-A. androsaemifolium leaves tend to droop and be egg-shaped, about twice as long as wide; leaves of A. cannabinum tend to be horizontal and about three times as long as wide.
+A. androsaemifolium leaves tend to droop and be egg-shaped, and they are about twice as long as wide; leaves of A. cannabinum tend to be horizontal and they are about three times as long as wide.

 A. androsaemifolium seed pods are about twice the length of its leaves; seed pods of A. cannabinum are more than three times the length of its leaves.